JulianEducation/CommandLineBasics/shell.md

 The `.` character within a regular expression matches *any* character at all.

-So `grep . alice.txt` will find all lines that have 1 or more character on them no matter what it is.
+So `rg .` will find all lines that have 1 or more character on them no matter what it is.

 If you ever want to match a period itself, use `\.` to escape it.